 1. Have a morning routine.

 My morning routine includes healthy habits like walking and meditation.
-Many successful entrepreneurs swear by a morning a routine.
-In fact, Hal Elrod who wrote the Miracle Morning says it saved his life.
-His book has been read by millions of people worldwide and is translated into multiple languages.
+Many successful entrepreneurs swear by a morning routine.
+Hal Elrod, who wrote the Miracle Morning, says it saved his life.
+His book has been read by millions of people worldwide and has been translated into multiple languages.
 Even just taking a few of the steps from his recommended morning structure assists with personal growth.

 Related post: Positive ways to start the day that can transform your life.

 Personal growth is the essence of stepping toward your goals.

 2. Write up your daily plan.

 Before you start your daily work, write up your daily plan.
 Include the 2 key items you wish to do that day.

 Write a list of the things your need to do.
 Note everything down.
 Put your list in order of priority.
 Remembering your goals.

 Getting up earlier was the way I got started with walking 10,000 steps a day, meditation and writing.
 Effectively creating more ‘me time’.
 I also created 30 day challenges for myself to help me change my habits one day at a time.

 When we are happy and productive on our goals we become more productive in other areas of our life.Angie@lifestyleanytime